-There has been little discussion of the legal and moral implications of automated vehicle decision-making during unavoidable crashes.
+Designing an ethical vehicle There has been little discussion of the legal and moral implications of automated vehicle decision making during unavoidable crashes.
 Most of the research in moral machines have focused on military applications or general machine intelligence.
-A relatively recent area of study is machine ethics, which focuses on the development of autonomous machines that can exhibit moral behavior when encountering new situations.
+A relatively recent area of study is machine ethics, which focuses on the development of autonomous machines that can exhibit moral behaviour when encountering new situations.